Investigating Topological Order using Recurrent Neural Networks: Introduction

 \section{Introduction}

-Landau symmetry breaking theory provides a fundamental description of a wide range phases of matter and their phase transitions through the use of local order parameters~\cite{sachdev_2011}.
+Landau symmetry breaking theory provides a fundamental description for a wide range of phases of matter and their phase transitions through the use of local order parameters~\cite{sachdev_2011}.
 Despite the fact that a great deal of our theoretical and experimental investigations of interacting quantum many-body systems have been developed with the aim of studying local order parameters, it is well-known that the most intriguing strongly correlated phases of matter may not be easily characterized through these observables.
-Instead, several states of matter seen in modern theoretical and experimental studies are characterized using non-local order parameters that rely on the phases' topological properties~\cite{Wen_2013,RydbergSimulator2021,TEE2021}.
+Instead, several states of matter seen in modern theoretical and experimental studies are defined globally through the phases' topological properties~\cite{Wen_2013,RydbergSimulator2021,TEE2021}.
 Topological order, in particular, refers to a type of order characterized by the emergence of quasi-particle anyonic excitations, topological invariants, and long-range entanglement, which typically do not appear in traditional forms of order.
 As a result of these properties, topologically ordered phases have been suggested as an important building block for the development of a protected qubit resistant to perturbations and errors~\cite{Dennis_2002, kitaevAnyonsExactlySolved2006,kitaev2009topological}.
-Interestingly, such qubits have been devised recently at the experimental level~\cite{Acharya2023}.
+Interestingly, such qubits have been devised recently at the experimental level~\cite{Krinner_2022, Sivak2023, Acharya2023}.